djdeath/ideas/README.md

       function someComputation() {
         ....
       }

       function moreStuff() {
       }

       dataflow plop() {
         var dropEE = $E(elt,"mouseup").mapE(function(mu) {
           return oneE({ drop: elt,
                         left: mu.clientX,
                         top: mu.clientY })});

       }
     ```

+Current UIs :
+  * Are the UIs we have today partially a product of the limitations of our
+    tools?
+Do complex layouting models (CSS/GTK+/etc...) shape our UIs and
+    bring them back to simpler things because it's too complicated to do
+    other things?